inviwo/inviwo.github.io/pages/manual/manual-gettingstarted-build.md

         cmake -S inviwo --preset ninja-user-apt -DIVW_MODULE_SOMEMODULE=ON
     + Finally compile inviwo by running `ninja` in the build folder `~/Inviwo/builds/xcode-user`

 ### Comments

-{% include note.html content="
+{% include tip.html content="
 Unless you specifically need to debug the application, we recommend setting the build mode to `RelWithDebInfo` for good performance, while still getting reasonable stacktraces for debugging and error reporting.

 When using a multi-configuration generator (like Visual Studio, XCode, and most IDEs) you may want to adjust your build mode manually to `RelWithDebInfo`([Guide for Visual Studio](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-set-debug-and-release-configurations?view=vs-2019)), since it defaults to `Debug` at first, which has a large impact on the performance.
-If you use a single-configuration generator, you can control the build mode using `CMAKE_BUILD_TYPE` in CMake." %}
+If you use a single-configuration generator, you can control the build mode using `CMAKE_BUILD_TYPE` in CMake.
+" %}